webuimaker/HugoMulti/content/about.md

       for this company
 ---

-Body text here this is not required as per Design
+Body text here is not required as per design